0marA/HomeHub/README.md

-# HomeHub
+# Mosaic

-A website built in React designed to turn a Kindle Fire into a convenient smarthome dashboard
+A website built in React designed to turn a Kindle Fire into a convenient smarthome dashboard.